sylk80/connect_four_solo/docs/NOTES.md

 :hammer_and_pick: Boundaries

-:heavy_plus_sign: There should be a game with players
+:heavy_plus_sign: There should be a game with players  :heavy_check_mark:

 :heavy_plus_sign: There should be two players